carpetbomb/PS4Games/README.md

 Current bugs I know of:

--Some game CUSA/SLES aren't grabbed properly

--Some game links aren't picked up by the scraper (tends to be ps2 games?)
+-Some game links aren't allways picked up by the scraper (tends to be ps2 games?)

 -I know the Size calculation isn't always right, that's partially lazy programming on my part